xkwang91/bsc-erigon/README.md

 ### Example

-`./build/bin/erigon --config ./config.yaml --chain=goerli`
+`./build/bin/erigon --config ./config.yaml --chain=bsc`

-Assuming we have `chain : "mainnet"` in our configuration file, by adding `--chain=goerli` allows the overwrite of the flag inside of the yaml configuration file and sets the chain to goerli
+Assuming we have `chain : "mainnet"` in our configuration file, by adding `--chain=bsc` allows the overwrite of the flag inside of the yaml configuration file and sets the chain to chapel

 ### TOML